sta/websocket-sharp/README.md

 Creating the class that inherits the `WebSocketService` class.

-For example, if you want to provide an echo service,
+For example, if you would like to provide an echo service,

 ```cs
 using System;